After an amazing Mauritanian Adventure I was ready to experience the Mauritanian capital Nouakchott and beyond.

 WiFi is available if you know where to look, but it can be quite slow.

-The main roads between cities are generally sealed and in decent condition.
+Main intercity roads between are in decent condition.
 Within cities, there’s a mix of sealed and sandy roads, but most can be easily driven on without a 4WD.

 Mauritania is great on a budget!
 I don’t recall paying more than 5MRU for anything I bought, unless it was from the cafe with the good wifi!
 You can buy around a kilogram of meat from a roadside BBQ for 4MRU (€1), or a bottle of water from a boutique (small store) for 1MRU (€0.25).